Create drop down list in Excel: static, dynamic, editable, searchable

 Another way is to use a regular named range and reference it with the OFFSET formula, as explained below.

-1. Type the items for the drop down menu in separate cells.
+1. In an empty column that contains no other data, type the items for the drop down menu in separate cells.

 2. Create a named formula.
 For this, press Ctrl + F3 to open the New Name dialog box.
 Type the name you want in the Name box, and then enter the following formula in the Refers to box.